Derpumu/Pacifist/.test/scenarios.md

 - FreightForwardingPack
 Test:
 - load test game and start new game does not crash
-- containers with ammo do not exist (e.g. use editor extensions)
+- containers with ammo do not exist (e.g. use editor extensions, wood should be first container)

 ## Krastorio 2
 Mods: